AdobeDocs/experience-manager-cloud-service.pt-BR/help/assets/manage-digital-assets.md

 >[!NOTE]
 >
->A edição de imagens é compatível com os formatos BMP, GIF, PNG e JPEG.
+>A edição de imagens é compatível com os formatos de arquivos BMP, GIF, PNG e JPEG.

 <!-- You can also add image maps using the image editor.
 For details, see [Adding Image Maps](/help/assets/image-maps.md). -->